 - Jaw release part 3 – place your hands flat in front of your ear lobes and bite down.
 You should feel the bulging muscle stick out around the jaw joint.
 Take your fingertips and apply pressure, gently at first, directly into that muscle.
-It’ll probably be a bit tender but keep the pressure on until the tenderness subsides.
+It’ll probably be a bit tender but keep a light pressure on until the tenderness subsides.
 Give yourself 30 seconds.

 Remember that song you sang earlier.
 Although it might be a distant memory, sing the same part again.
 Sing it in a proud stance, without fear.
 How’s it feeling?
 What is it sounding like?
 How’s it looking?
 Is it better than before?
 If yes, then you’re on to something with vocal massage and you could do with bringing it in to your warm ups and cool downs.